pleshakoff/pc-root/README.md

 The service is designed to conduct polls among the parents of the group.

-* creating a poll
+* Creating a poll
-* selecting students for the poll
+* Selecting students for the poll
-* voting
+* Voting

 #### Interaction with other services